 To do so, GAO selected six agencies spanning a range of 2011 IT spending levels and analyzed data reported for each of their investments on the Dashboard.
 GAO also interviewed agency officials and analyzed related documentation and written responses to questions about ratings and evaluation approaches, as well as agency views on the benefits and challenges related to the CIO rating.

 GAO is recommending that OMB analyze agencies' investment risk over time as reflected in the Dashboard's CIO ratings and present its analysis with the President's annual budget submission, and that DOD ensure that its CIO ratings reflect available investment performance assessments and its risk management guidance.
 Both OMB and DOD concurred with our recommendations.

 For more information, contact David A.Powner at (202) 512-9286 or firstname.lastname@example.org.

 Recommendations for Executive Action

 Comments: In response to our recommendation, in its fiscal year 2014 Analytical Perspectives on the Budget of the U.S. Government, OMB described a preliminary analysis of the IT Dashboard's CIO ratings.
 It noted that there was little evident trend up or down overall in CIO ratings, but did cite instances where an agency's ratings increased or decreased.
-However, OMB did not include this information in the fiscal year 2015 budget.
+However, OMB did not include this information in its fiscal year 2015 budget.
 OMB acknowledged this omission, but could not say whether this information would be included in future budgets.
 We will continue to monitor OMB's budget submissions for the inclusion of Dashboard CIO rating trends.